KunjShah95/AETHER-AI/frontend/src/docs/security.md

 # Security

-NEXUS AI is designed with security as a core priority.
+AETHER AI is designed with security as a core priority.

 ## Security Model